Section A: When Can a Skilled Worker Take Additional Work?

 The 20-hour rule is one of the key restrictions affecting Skilled Worker visa holders who wish to take on additional employment.
 It originates from the former Tier 2 system and continues to apply under the Skilled Worker route.
 The rule is designed to ensure that the sponsored role remains the person’s main employment and that secondary work does not compromise compliance or undermine the purpose of sponsorship.

-Under current Home Office policy, Skilled Worker visa holders can only undertake supplementary work for up to 20 hours per week, in addition to the hours they work for their licensed sponsor.
-The limit is calculated on a weekly basis and cannot be averaged over several weeks.
-The additional work must always take place outside contracted hours for the sponsored job.
+Under current Home Office policy, Skilled Worker visa holders can undertake supplementary work for up to 20 hours per week, in addition to the hours they work for their licensed sponsor.
+The limit is calculated weekly and cannot be averaged across several weeks.
+The additional work has to take place outside contracted hours for the sponsored job.
+There is no limit on overtime worked in the main sponsored role, as this forms part of the same employment.

-If a sponsored worker exceeds this limit, even unintentionally, it can amount to unauthorised employment under paragraph 9.17.1 of the Immigration Rules.
-That can lead to enforcement action, including visa curtailment or refusal of future applications.
-From an employer perspective, allowing or failing to prevent such breaches can expose the sponsor licence to compliance sanctions, including downgrading or suspension.
+If a sponsored worker exceeds the 20-hour cap, even unintentionally, it may be treated as unauthorised employment, which can lead to visa curtailment or refusal of future applications.
+For employers, allowing or failing to prevent such breaches can expose the sponsor licence to compliance action, including downgrading or suspension.

 2. When a New Certificate of Sponsorship Is Required